Positive speed self-avoiding walks on graphs with more than one end: Introduction

 \item If $G$ satisfies Assumption \ref{ap32}, then $\pi_n^v$ has positive speed, i.e., there exist constants $C,\alpha,\beta>0$, such that

 where $\mathbb{P}_n$ is the uniform measure on the set of $n$-step SAWs on $G$ starting from a fixed vertex. \end{Alist} \end{theorem}

+For a graph satisfying Assumption \ref{ap32}, Theorem \ref{m31} implies that the mean square displacement of SAWs on the graph is of the order $n^2$, i.e.

-The approach to prove Theorem \ref{m31} is to consider a finite ``cut set'' $S$, such that SAWs, once crossing this ``cut set'', will move to another component of $G\setminus S$ and most of them may never come back again.
-The analysis involves arguments and technical details inspired by the pattern theorem (\cite{HK63}), see also (\cite{MS96,CH13,GrL3}).
+The approach to prove Theorem \ref{m31} is to consider a finite ``cut set'' $S$ as given by Assumption \ref{ap31}, such that SAWs, once crossing this ``cut set'', will move to another component of $G\setminus S$ and most of them may never come back again.
+The analysis involves arguments and technical details inspired by the pattern theorem (\cite{HK63}), see also (\cite{MS96,CH13,GrL3,SW90,ASW09}).
+The proofs of Part A. and Part B. are similar; note that under the stronger assumption \ref{ap32}, not only the the number of $n$-step SAWs whose end-to-end distance is linear in $n$ has the same exponential growth rate as the total number of $n$-step SAWs starting from a fixed vertex, but the number of of $n$-step SAWs whose end-to-end distance is not linear in $n$ is actually exponential small compared to the total number of $n$-step SAWs starting from a fixed vertex.

 Applications of Theorem \ref{m31} include a proof that SAWs on an infinite cylindrical square grid have positive speed, and that SAWs on an infinite free product graph of two quasi-transitive, connected graphs have positive speed.

 \begin{example}(Cylinder) Consider the quotient graph of the square grid $\ZZ^2$, $\ZZ\times \ZZ_{\ell}$, where $\ell$ is a positive integer.
 This is a graph with two ends.
 We can choose $S=\{0\}\times\ZZ_{\ell}$ and $S'=\{-1,0,1\}\times Z$.
 Then Assumption \ref{ap32} is satisfied and SAWs have positive speed.
 See also \cite{FSG99} for discussions about SAWs on a cylinder. \end{example}